 \subsection{Multi-Stage Training on Wikipedia}

-As is mentioned in \S\ref{sec:intro}, we seek to collect additional procedural text documents from Wikipedia to remedy \textit{data insufficiency}.
+As is mentioned in Section \ref{sec:intro}, we seek to collect additional procedural text documents from Wikipedia to remedy \textit{data insufficiency}.
+Due to the high cost of human annotation and the unreliability of machine-annotated labels, we adopt self-supervised methods to apply Wiki paragraphs into the training procedure of the text encoder.
 Inspired by the strong performance of pre-trained BERT models on either open-domain \cite{devlin2019bert} or in-domain data \cite{talmor2019multiqa, xu2019posttrain}, we adopt a multi-stage training schema for the text encoder in our model.
-Specifically, given the original pre-trained BERT model, we first perform self-supervised language model fine-tuning (LM fine-tuning) on a procedural text corpus collected from Wikipedia, before performing further fine-tuning on the target ProPara or Recipes dataset.
+Specifically, given the original pre-trained BERT model, we utilize the following training procedure:

+\begin{enumerate}[1.] \item We perform self-supervised language model fine-tuning (LM fine-tuning) on a procedural text corpus collected from Wikipedia.
+The training is based on a modified masked language modeling (MLM) objective. \item The full \textsc{KoaLa} model, including the BERT encoder, is further fine-tuned on the target ProPara or Recipes dataset. \end{enumerate}

 To collect additional procedural text, for each paragraph $P$ in our target dataset, we split Wiki documents into paragraphs and use DrQA's TF-IDF ranker \cite{chen2017drqa} to retrieve top 50 Wiki paragraphs that are most similar to $P$.
 Intuitively, we expand the training corpus by simulating the writing style of procedural text.
-Then, we fine-tune the vanilla BERT on these Wiki paragraphs using masked language model (MLM) objective.
+By fine-tuning on a larger corpus of procedural text, we expect the BERT encoder learn to better encode procedural paragraphs on the smaller target dataset.
+Then, we fine-tune the vanilla BERT on these Wiki paragraphs.

 In \textsc{KoaLa}, contextual representations of entities, verbs and location candidates are used for downstream predictions.
 These tokens are mainly verbs and nouns.
 Therefore, in order to better adapt the fine-tuned BERT model to the target task, we only apply LM fine-tuning on nouns and verbs.
-In detail, each noun and verb receives a 0.3 mask probability\footnote{We observe that nouns and verbs constitute \texttildelow50\% of all tokens in the collected corpus.} in MLM objective, whereas the other tokens are never masked in this phase.
+In detail, we observe that nouns and verbs constitute \textasciitilde50\% of all tokens in the collected corpus.
+To maintain a consistent proportion of masked tokens with BERT's original pre-training \cite{devlin2019bert}, each noun and verb receives a 0.3 mask probability in our MLM objective, whereas the other tokens are never masked.
 Thus, the fine-tuned BERT is able to generate better representations for nouns and verbs within procedural text corpora.